Pot of Gold (The Game song): Critical reception

 Scott Shetler of PopCrush gave the song a positive review, saying it's "A sensitive, introspective message from Game" and "Instead, simple guitar strumming and a gentle beat carry the song, making it a likely candidate to cross over and connect with pop audiences".
 Dean Silfen of AOL Radio also gave the song a positive review, saying "The chemistry between Brown and Game make this track a true hit.
 Brown plays the sentimental one, making the listener sympathize with the song's message, while Game gives the song its street sensibility".

 Music video

 The video for the single was shot on June 28, 2011, filmed at an abandoned East Los Angeles residence, it is said that the Bryan Barber-directed clip is a retrospective of Game’s own life growing up in Compton, California.
-In one nostalgic scene, he raps in an attic with posters of Tupac Shakur & Snoop Dogg and N.W.A, reminiscing on simpler days.
+In one nostalgic scene, he raps in an attic with posters of Tupac Shakur and Snoop Dogg and N.W.A, reminiscing on simpler days.
 Chris Brown arrived later in the evening to shoot his scenes.
 The music video for the single was officially released on July 25, 2011.